roundsToThree/librespot4pi/README.md

 > - Raspberry PI DAC +
 > - Generic USB Sound Card from eBay
 > - Genuine Apple USB C - 3.5mm Headphone Jack
+> - AB13X USB C to Headphone Jack  [Best value for quality]
 >
-> **Note! mixing and matching DACs (more than about 3) can lead to stuttering, popping and silence as the Pi's sound server tries to resample for each different configuration.**
+> **Note! mixing and matching DACs (more than about 3) can lead to stuttering, popping and silence as the Pi's sound server tries to resample for each different configuration.
+Try to match all to the same bitdepth and sampling rate in software**

 \
 [ Amplifier ]\
 Whatever works for your DAC!\
-I use the XH-M543 Dual 50W/Mono 100W driver and its pretty good at only $8.50!\
+I use the XH-M543 (Class D) Dual 50W/Mono 100W driver and its pretty good at only $8.50!\
+There is also the XH-M180 (Class AB) which is a Quad 50W Mono / Dual Stereo (4 Channel) for around $40 which may be considered for higher fidelity setups.\
 You will need one of these per DAC to drive the speakers\
 \
 [ In-Wall Touch Screen ]\